 - have no or very low income

-- have limited access to other legal services, such as those in remote regions, those not eligible to access other services (including Legal Aid), or where their local community legal centre is unable to assist
+- have limited access to other legal services, such as: those in remote regions and those not eligible to access other services (including Legal Aid and other local community legal centres)

-- are experiencing or overcoming family violence, or the trauma it creates
+- are experiencing (or at risk of) family or domestic violence, or have experienced this violence and the trauma that it creates

 - live with a disability